 Infection can also be transmitted by blood transfusion, organ transplantation, or ingestion of uncooked food or drink (eg, drinks made from sugar cane juice) contaminated by infected reduviid bugs or their feces.
 Transplacental transmission is also possible.

 Infected Triatominae bugs are present in North, Central, and South America.
-More than 20 million people in the Americas are infected with T. cruzi, but the prevalence has been decreasing because of control measures.
-In some rural parts of South America, Chagas disease has been a leading cause of death.
+Between 8 and 11 million people in the Americas are infected with T. cruzi; > 300,000 infected immigrants are estimated to be living in the US.
+Worldwide prevalence has been decreasing because of control measures.
 Nonhuman reservoirs include dogs, cats, opossums, rats, and many other animals.

 Symptoms and Signs

 Acute infection is followed by a latent (indeterminate) period, which may remain asymptomatic or progress to chronic disease.
 Immunosuppression may reactivate latent infection, with high parasitemia and a 2nd acute stage, skin lesions, or brain abscesses.
-Congenital transmission occurs in 1 to 5% of pregnancies and results in abortion, stillbirth, or chronic neonatal disease with high mortality.
+About 1 to 5% of infected pregnant women transmit the infection transplacentally, resulting in abortion, stillbirth, or chronic neonatal disease with high mortality.

 Acute Chagas disease is fatal in a small percentage of patients; death results from acute myocarditis with heart failure or meningoencephalitis.
 In the remainder, symptoms subside without treatment.